samuelgfeller/slim-example-project/README.md

 **JS modules included via import**
 One of the remarkable aspects of ES6 is the `import` statement, as it simplifies the utilization of code from other JavaScript files without the need for explicit requirement in the template.
-To address the versioning issue, the script `JsImportVersionAdder.php` (called in `PhpViewExtensionMiddleware.php`) traverses through all JavaScript files and updates the version GET parameter in the import statements.
+To address the versioning issue, the script `JsImportCacheBuster.php` (called in `PhpViewExtensionMiddleware.php`) traverses through all JavaScript files and updates the version GET parameter in the import statements.
 So after a version bump in the config file, it is important to load any page (doesn't matter which one) on the development machine before pushing / deploying in order for every JS module to be updated.
-`JsImportVersionAdder.php` is disabled in production since the deployed files are supposed to contain the correct versioning information in their import declarations already.
+`JsImportCacheBuster.php` is disabled in production since the deployed files are supposed to contain the correct versioning information in their import declarations already.

 **Other asset paths**